1024inc/engineering-blog/eng-paths/sr_software_engineer_2.md

 </td></tr>
 <tr><td markdown="1" style="font-weight:bold">

-- Consistently delivers on time and on target, even on large tasks, and defines scope to meet stakeholder expectations
+- Consistently delivers on time and on target, even on large tasks, and defines scope to meet stakeholder expectations.
-- Leads team planning and communication, and can lead inter-team communication when needed
+- Leads team planning and communication, and can lead inter-team communication when needed.
-- Leads improvements in engineering best practices
+- Leads improvements in engineering best practices.
-- Provides accurate effort estimates for large initiatives, and clarifies assumptions, even when the scope is still ambiguous
+- Provides accurate effort estimates for large initiatives, and clarifies assumptions, even when the scope is still ambiguous.
-- Ensures accumulated knowledge is being shared within the team, and inter-team as needed
+- Ensures accumulated knowledge is being shared within the team, and inter-team as needed.
-- Coaches team members on task grooming to break work down into smaller pieces
+- Coaches team members on task grooming to break work down into smaller pieces.
-- Able to optimize or tune queries/code to address performance problems
+- Able to optimize or tune queries/code to address performance problems.

 </td></tr>
 <tr><td>